libp2p/docs/content/guides/getting-started/browser-to-browser.md

 ## Introduction

 In this guide, you will learn how to establish direct peer-to-peer (p2p) connections between browsers using [js-libp2p](https://github.com/libp2p/js-libp2p) and WebRTC.

 Browser-to-browser connectivity is the foundation for distributed apps with a mesh topology.
 When combined with GossipSub, like in the [universal connectivity](https://github.com/libp2p/universal-connectivity) chat app, gives you the building blocks for peer-to-peer event-based apps with mesh topologies.

-By the end of the guide, you should be familiar with some of the libp2p protocols and WebRTC concepts and how to use them in conjunction to establish libp2p connections between browsers.
+By the end of the guide, you should be familiar with the requisite libp2p and WebRTC protocols and concepts and how to use them to establish libp2p connections between browsers.

 WebRTC is a set of open standards and Web APIs that enable Web apps to establish direct connectivity for audio/video conferencing and exchanging arbitrary data.
 Today, it is [broadly adopted by most browsers](https://caniuse.com/?search=webrtc), and powers a lot of popular web conferencing apps.

 Both js-libp2p and WebRTC are quite complicated technologies due to the complex nature of peer-to-peer networking, browser standards, and security.
 In favor of brevity, this guide will skim over some details while linking out to relevant resources.

-## Prerequisites

-This guide assumes basic understanding of libp2p concepts such as:
-- Peer IDs
-- Multiaddresses
-- Libp2p transports

-Besides that, you will primarily need to know JavaScript and some basic Golang (though Go knowledge isn't strictly necessary, it's useful).

 ## Why WebRTC & libp2p